autollm-ai/autollm-security-research/attacks/SFE-001-soft-followup-exfiltration/README.md

 | **GPT-5** · OpenAI | 100% | 100% | 100% | 86% | 100% | **97.2%** |
 | **Claude Sonnet 4.6** · Anthropic | 100% | 100% | 100% | 86% | 100% | **97.2%** |

+**Note on EdTech resilience:** Certain EdTech system prompts proved immune to the SFE attack.
+The majority of these resistant prompts were designed for children's educational platforms, suggesting that child-safety guardrails implemented internally within these models' APIs provide meaningful — if unintentional — protection against prompt exfiltration.

 ---

 ## 05 · Implications